-Surplus also accepts CDs, VHS tapes, audio cassettes, floppy disks and DVDs for recycling.
+Surplus also accepts from UofL departments only CDs, VHS tapes, audio cassettes, floppy disks and DVDs for recycling.
 These items must be sent to the warehouse without cases or sleeves.
 Do not send electronic media that contains sensitive or University proprietary information.
 Refer to Information Security Office policy IS PS016 for the proper disposal method of electronic media containing sensitive information.

 All these items contain toxins and reusable components which should be kept out of the normal waste stream.

 DEHS offers departments green buckets to collect batteries for recycling and over 50 green buckets have been placed at various departments throughout Belknap, HSC, and Shelby campuses.
-When the battery recycling container is near full, University personnel can contact DEHS at 852-2956, or submit a pick up request on-line.
+When the battery recycling container is near full, University personnel can submit a pick up request on-line.

-New for Fall 2012: On-site battery recycling is now available through University housing!
-Students living in Bettie Johnson Hall, Community Park, Center Hall, Kurz Hall, Louisville Hall, Medical-Dental Apartments,Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, Wellness Hall, and West Hall will be able to drop off their used batteries at the housing Front Desk for recycling.
+On-site battery recycling is now available through University housing!
+Students living in Bettie Johnson Hall, Community Park, Kurz Hall, Louisville Hall, Medical-Dental Apartments,Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartments can drop off their used batteries for recycling at the housing Front Desk.